Positivity is undecidable in tensor products of free algebras: Introduction

 In comparison, the commutative polynomial rings $\C[x_1,\ldots,x_n]$ famously do not have the SOS property for $n \geq 2$.
 However, Artin's solution of Hilbert's 17th problem states that every positive polynomial is a sum of squares of rational functions \cite{Art27}.
 More generally, a result of Scheiderer \cite{Sch00} states that finitely generated connected commutative $*$-algebras of dimension $\geq 3$, such as the group algebra $\C \Z^n$ for $n \geq 3$, do not have the SOS property (provided they have a state).
-Certificates of positivity are provided for all finitely-generated commutative algebras by the Krivine-Stengle positivstellensatz \cite{Kri64,Ste74}.
-Effective versions of Artin's theorem and the Krivine-Stengle positivstellensatz are proven in \cite{LPR20}, and although the degree bounds are too large to yield practical algorithms, this gives a way to decide positivity in principle.
-For finitely-generated commutative algebras, positivity can also be decided with Tarksi quantifier elimination or other algorithms for the first-order theory of the reals.
+Certificates of positivity are provided for all finitely generated commutative algebras by the Krivine-Stengle Positivstellensatz \cite{Kri64,Ste74}.
+Effective versions of Artin's theorem and the Krivine-Stengle Positivstellensatz are proven in \cite{LPR20}, and although the degree bounds are too large to yield practical algorithms, this gives a way to decide positivity in principle.
+For finitely generated commutative algebras, positivity can also be decided with Tarski quantifier elimination or other algorithms for the first-order theory of the reals.
 In fact, since non-positivity lies in the existential theory of the reals, positivity can be decided in PSPACE \cite{Can88}.

-If $\mcA$ is a finitely-generated commutative archimedean $*$-algebra, then Putinar's positivstellensatz states that every element which is strictly positive on the state space of $\mcA$ is a sum of squares \cite{Pu}.
-For all archimedean $*$-algebras $\mcA$, Helton and McCullough's positivstellensatz \cite{HM04} says that $\alpha \in \mcA$ is positive if and only if $\alpha + \eps$ is a sum of squares for all $\eps > 0$ (this exact formulation seems to appear first in \cite{Ci}, see also \cite{Sch09,Ozawa13}).
-This does not give a method for deciding positivity, but does show that deciding positivity is in the class $\Pi_2^0$ for archimedean algebras.
+If $\mcA$ is a finitely generated commutative archimedean $*$-algebra, then Schm\"{u}dgen's Positivstellensatz states that every element which is strictly positive on the state space of $\mcA$ is a sum of squares \cite{Sch91}.
+For all archimedean $*$-algebras $\mcA$, Helton and McCullough's Positivstellensatz \cite{HM04} says that $\alpha \in \mcA$ is positive if and only if $\alpha + \eps$ is a sum of squares for all $\eps > 0$ (this exact formulation seems to appear first in \cite{Ci}, see also \cite{Sch09,Ozawa13}).
+This does not give a method for deciding positivity, but does show that deciding positivity is in the class $\Pi_2^0$ for finitely presented archimedean algebras.

 While positivity is decidable for the free group algebras and other prototypical noncommutative $*$-algebras $\mcA$ listed above, the point of this paper is to show that positivity becomes undecidable for tensor products $\mcA \otimes \mcA$ of such algebras: \begin{theorem} Let $\mcA_\Q$ be one of the algebras $\Q^*\langle x_1,\ldots,x_n\rangle$ or $\Q \F_n$ for $n \geq 2$, or $\Q \Z_m^{*n}$ for $n \geq 3$, $m \geq 2$ or $n \geq 2$, $m \geq 3$, and let $\mcA = \mcA_\Q \otimes_\Q \C$ be the complexification.
 Then the decision problem